 OTIA awards local businesses for tourism efforts

 Jun.
-12—Two Muskogee businesses received a RedBud Merit Award from the Oklahoma Travel Industry Association Tuesday night.
+14—Two Muskogee sites received a RedBud Merit Award from the Oklahoma Travel Industry Association on Tuesday night.

 This award honors tourism attractions, events, programs, organizations and destination marketing organizations to recognize Oklahoma tourism.
 Visit Muskogee submitted these destinations with hopes Muskogee would be recognized for its tourism efforts.